danchoi/hulu_automuter/README.markdown

 Having to trade bits of your precious time, attention, and brain waves to watch TV shows feels clumsy and backward on many levels, including the human one.
 I would rather pay per view, if Hulu gave that option.
+In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software you choose to download and install.
+The computer belongs to you, not to Hulu, not to advertisers.

 ## Bug reports and feature requests